pkutaj/pkutaj.github.io/_posts/2020-01-11-JS-DOM-Global-SML.md

 * in CS, trees are drawn like family trees - top-down

 ![DOM-tree]({{ site.url }}/assets/2020-01-12-4.png)

-#### History of DOM
-* The DOM started amids the first browser WAR.
-* this was called DOM level-0.
-* Now (1995-ish) the **web is flat**, JavaScript is in development in two separate camps and there is some need for interactivity.
-    * Nothing is standardised and only a few of the elements have interactive elements.
-* DOM was originally thought of largely in terms of browsers and it wanted to solve problems in the context of **browser wars of the 90s**
-* DOM originated as a **spec to allow JavaScript scripts and Java programs to be portable among web browsers**
-* Dynamic HTML was the immediate ancestor of the Document Object Model.
-* However, when the Document Object Model Working Group was formed (1998), it was also joined by vendors in other domains, including HTML or XML editors and document repositories.
-    * Several of these vendors had worked with SGML before XML was developed
-    * As result, the Document Object Model has been influenced by SGML Groves and the HyTime standard.
-    * Some of these vendors had also developed their own object models for documents in order to provide programming APIs for SGML/XML editors or document repositories, and these object models have also influenced the Document Object Model.
-* In 2005, after 10 years, there is standard support for this model

 #### DOM vs COM
 * The Document Object Model, despite its name, is not a competitor to the Component Object Model (COM).